Muhammadtalha54/Crypto_Pulse-Mobile-Application-Using-Flutter-and-Rest-Api/README.md

 # crypto_tracker_1

-Features
+# Features
-Top Cryptocurrencies:
+**Top Cryptocurrencies:**
--Displays a list of top cryptocurrencies along with their current prices and market capitalization rankings.
+- Displays a list of top cryptocurrencies along with their current prices and market capitalization rankings.

--Price Graph:
+**Price Graph:**
-Visualizes the price trends of selected cryptocurrencies with a graph.
+- Visualizes the price trends of selected cryptocurrencies with a graph.

--Favorites:
+**Favorites:**
-Allows users to add cryptocurrencies to their favorites for quick access.
+- Allows users to add cryptocurrencies to their favorites for quick access.

--Light and Dark Mode:
+**Light and Dark Mode:**
-Provides a light and dark mode feature for better user experience.
+- Provides a light and dark mode feature for better user experience.

--Line Chart:
+**Line Chart:**
-Provides a line graph chart caompairing prices
+- Provides a line graph chart comparing prices.

--OHLC chart:
+**OHLC Chart:**
-Provides OHLC( open-high-low-close ) to observe tnechnical analysis to illustrate movements in the price -Crypto wallet:
+- Provides OHLC (Open-High-Low-Close) to observe technical analysis and illustrate movements in the price.

+**Crypto Wallet:**
-Provides the facility to create your own crypto wallet -Send  and receive:
+- Provides the facility to create your own crypto wallet.

+**Send and Receive:**
-Provides facility to send and recieive crypto from wallet to wallet
+- Provides facility to send and receive crypto from wallet to wallet.

 ## Getting Started